wallymathieu/assertfail/_posts/2020-05-28-Implicit-versus-explicit-dependencies.md

   - author: Oskar Gewalli
     content: An implicit dependency in our POCO models on EF core 2 was that we assumed that EF core would create non null owned properties, while in EF core 3 that [behaviour has changed](https://docs.microsoft.com/en-us/archive/msdn-magazine/2019/november/data-points-backing-field-and-owned-entity-changes-in-ef-core-3-0).
     date: 2020-06-01T10:15:35+01:00
+  - author: Oskar Gewalli
+    content: Changed the minimal logging abstraction to match a structured loggin approach since the current logging providers support it.
+The standard [messagetemplates](https://messagetemplates.org/) is used and implemented in various libraries such as [messagetemplates f#](https://github.com/messagetemplates/messagetemplates-fsharp).
+    date: 2020-06-12T15:55:35+01:00

 ---

 These are musings related to the question what kind of libraries resist the test of time.
 Some of it is related to issues encountered due to [Dependency Hell](https://en.wikipedia.org/wiki/Dependency_hell).